Ethical Review Process for Staff

-Level 1, in which the review identifies risk which is usual and expected in research contexts and can be easily managed through standard practices by the research team.
+Level 1, in which the review identifies risk which is usual and expected in research contexts and can be easily managed through standard practices by the researcher / research team.

 Level 2, in which the assessment identifies more challenging risks and which would benefit from peer review.
 This higher level of support will generally be required for projects which involve multiple complexities which might include: